For an Immediate, Total, and Unconditional Disarmament of all Nuclear Weapons

-With respect to nuclear weapons, there is security policy wise only one right answer: An immediate, total and unconditional disarmament.
+With respect to nuclear weapons, there is security policy-wise only one right answer: Immediate, total, and unconditional disarmament.
 Austria, a country that is entitled to make use of nuclear power for civilian purposes, has always held and actively advocated this position internationally.

-We are not alone with this important message.
+We are not alone in this important message.
 Norway and Mexico strongly endeavor to ensure that the terms of the Nuclear Non-Proliferation Treaty of 1970 are finally accepted and implemented by all states.

 The commitment of Austria in cooperation with Norway and Mexico, to provide a new impetus in the disarmament debate is to be clearly welcomed.